tokenami/tokenami/README.md

 ## Troubleshooting

 Common questions and how to solve them.
-If you need additional support or encounter any issues, please don't hesitate to join the [discord server](https://discord.gg/CAU4HNR4XK).
+If you need additional support or encounter any issues, Need help?
+Join the [Discord server](https://discord.gg/CAU4HNR4XK).

 ### Enable string completions